Merzasphor/MWSE/docs/source/lua/type/tes3armor.rst

     The slot used by the armor.

 `slotName`_ (`string`_)
+    Read-only.
 The name of the slot used by the armor.

 `sourceMod`_ (`string`_)
     Read-only.
 The filename of the mod that owns this object.